rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 **Note!**
 All messages should be acknowledged by the other part (The SCADA acknowledges the TLC's messages and vice versa).
 The acknowledg messages are not presented in the above examples.
 For more information see the RSMP specification.

 ## S0024.
 Offset time
 -------------------------

 ###Description
-This status returns the whole commandtable
+This status returns the offset times of the whole table.

 + **ObjectType:** Traffic Controller
 + **Object:**